Impactful conservation training driving large-scale biodiversity preservation in South Africa

 Community Conservation

-During the orientation of your first few days at camp, all Health and Safety aspects will be covered in detail.
-Please bear with us regarding the Health and Safety guidelines; it is there to protect you and ensure you are aware of all the risks and is an important aspect to the orientation.
+During the first few days of your camp orientation, we will cover all Health and Safety aspects in detail.
+Please bear with us as we go over the guidelines – they are essential for your protection and to ensure you are fully aware of any risks.
+This is a key part of the orientation.

 Medical Information

-PLEASE NOTE THAT WILDLIFE ACT STAFF ARE NOT QUALIFIED TO GIVE OUT MEDICAL ADVICE
+WILDLIFE ACT STAFF ARE NOT QUALIFIED TO PROVIDE MEDICAL ADVICE.

 Health & Safety